 Warranty registration is a revenue opportunity.
 Customers who register their base warranty are prime candidates for extended coverage, accessories, or complementary products.

-Why it matters: The moment after purchase, when the product arrives and excitement is high, is the best time to offer extensions or add-ons.
+Why it matters: The moment after purchase is the best time to offer extensions or add-ons.
+The product has just arrived and excitement is high.
 Registration captures that moment and creates a natural touchpoint for additional sales without feeling pushy.

 5. Products Requiring Safety Recalls or Updates

-For products where you may need to contact customers directly about safety recalls, firmware updates, or product modifications, registration is not just valuable, it's potentially critical for consumer safety and legal liability.
+For products that may need direct customer contact for safety recalls, firmware updates, or product modifications, registration is critical.
+Both for consumer safety and for legal liability.
 The U.S. Consumer Product Safety Commission manages product recalls and safety notices.
 In Europe, the Safety Gate rapid alert system tracks dangerous products.

-Why it matters: Direct communication channels established through registration allow you to quickly reach affected customers without relying on general announcements or retailer intermediaries.
+Direct channels built through registration allow brands to reach affected customers quickly.
+No general announcements or retailer middlemen.
 This applies to automotive parts, children's products, electrical devices, smart home technology, and any product with software or connectivity features requiring updates.

 6. Compliance or Multi-Market Complexity Requires It

-If you operate across regions with different warranty periods (2 years EU, 3 years Spain, 1 year for pros vs. 2 years for consumers), registration helps you automatically apply the correct terms based on product, location, and customer type.
+Many brands operate across regions with different warranty periods.
+2 years in the EU, 3 years in Spain, 1 year for pro users vs. 2 years for consumers.
+Registration applies the correct terms automatically based on product, location, and customer type.
 The EU's consumer rights directive mandates minimum 2-year warranties.
 Spain extended its warranty period to 3 years as of January 2022.

 Why it matters: Manual warranty management across markets creates errors, compliance risk, and slow claim resolution.
 Registration automates the rules and ensures you're applying the right warranty terms to the right customers without manual intervention or mistakes.